 Content owners, developers, SMEs and business stakeholders require access to manage content during the entire lifecycle, whereas end users wish to experience relevant content when and where they need it.

-Here is a concept that personalizes the process of managing shared content.
+Here is a concept that personalizes the process of managing internally shared content.
 Create personas to define user requirements:

-By identifying overlapping user stories, you identify what content should be shared and how many groups of users are impacted.
+By identifying overlapping user stories, you identify what internal content should be shared and how many groups of users are impacted.
 This helps you prioritize too.